List of Edmonton LRT stations

-Edmonton Light Rail Transit, commonly referred to as the LRT, is a light rail system in Edmonton, Alberta.
+Edmonton Light Rail Transit, commonly referred to as the LRT, is a 29 station light rail system in Edmonton, Alberta.
 Part of the Edmonton Transit Service (ETS), the 21-kilometre Capital Line starts at Clareview in Edmonton's northeast and ends at Century Park in Edmonton's south end.
 A second route, the Metro Line to areas north of the downtown, opened on September 6, 2015.
-The Metro Line includes a 3.6 km extension in the LRT system from Churchill LRT Station in downtown Edmonton northwest to NAIT LRT Station.
+The Metro Line includes a 3.6 km extension in the LRT system from Churchill LRT Station in downtown Edmonton northwest to NAIT/Blatchford Market Station.